-Here in the Nederlands the ‘Sinterklaas’ (Dutch Father Christmas) fun is already in full swing.
+Here in the Nederlands, leading up to the 5th of December the ‘Sinterklaas’ (Dutch Father Christmas) fun is already in full swing.

-Saint Nicholas (AKA Sinterklaas) normally arrives the second Saturday in November on a steamboat from Spain along with his ‘Zwarte Piet’ (black pete) helpers.
+Saint Nicholas (AKA Sinterklaas) normally arrives on the second Saturday in November.

 Sinterklaas (Sint Nicholas) Arriving On His Steam Boat

 Disclosure: This post contains affiliate links that I think you may find useful – any purchases made via these links provide a small commission to me at no extra cost to you.
 This helps me keep the blog up and running.